Erd\H os--Ko--Rado type results for partitions via spread approximations: Proofs

+where we used that $a\le k\ell/2$ when passing to the second line (the ground set has size $k\ell$, thus we cannot have more than $k\ell/2$ parts of size at least $2$), and in the last inequality we used $a\le m(x)$ again.

-Let us now analyze, how is restricting to partitions that extend $X$ is expressed in set terms.
-The family of partitions that extend $X$ can be expressed in different ways.\footnote{In what follows, we refer to elements of $[N]$ as edges in the graph sense.
+The family of partitions that extend $X$ can be expressed in different ways in set terms.\footnote{In what follows, we refer to elements of $[N]$ as edges in the graph sense.
 It is natural since they correspond to pairs of elements of the original ground set.} Actually, it is necessary and sufficient for each $i\in [a]$ to fix a subgraph on $X_i$ that is connected, and add no other edges.
 Thus, the largest number of edges we can fix is $\sum_{i=1}^a{|X_i|\choose 2} = \sum_{i=1}^a \frac {|X_i|(|X_i|-1)}2\le \frac k2 \sum_{i=1}^a(|X_i|-1) = \frac {km(X)}2$.
 Put differently, if we have fixed $x$ edges, then the corresponding $X$ satisfies $m(X)\ge\lceil\frac {2x}k\rceil$.
-We also note that, in the set interpretation, the corresponding partition cannot fix exactly $1$ element in a part, and thus the bound \eqref{eqpart3} is valid for all subpartitions that may arise this way.
-From here, we get that the family $\uu_{k,\ell}$ is $(\frac \ell 9)^{2/3k}$--spread.
+Moreover, the partitions that we get are precisely the partitions that extend $X$, where $X$ is the set of connected components of size at least $2$ defined by these $x$ edges.
+Thus the bound \eqref{eqpart3} is valid for all subpartitions that may arise this way.
+From here, we get that the family $\uu_{k,\ell}$ is $(\frac \ell {9^6k^2})^{1/k}$--spread.

 If $\ell$ is sufficiently large (say, $\ell>k^{Ck}$ with some large constant $C$), this spreadness is sufficient to apply the spread approximation machinery.
 But before we do so, let us analyze, what happens with the $t$-intersecting property when passing to the set interpretation.
 If two $(k,\ell)$-partitions partially $t$-intersect, then they have ${t\choose 2}$ edges in common.
 In what follows, we will be working with this ${t\choose 2}$-intersection property for set families.
 However, there is a complication that we have to overcome: there are obviously many other ways for two sets to have intersection of size $\ge {t\choose 2}$, without the corresponding partitions necessary being partially $t$-intersecting.
 Luckily, being partially $t$-intersecting is the most ``economical'' way, which allows us to overcome this complication.